persalys/persalys/python/doc/developer_manual/validation/validation.rst

   - a message stating the sample contains invalid values should be displayed

-  - find the troublesome line at the end of the sample, right-click on it and delete it using the popup menu
+  - find the troublesome line at the end of the sample, select it then right-click on it and delete it using the popup menu

-  - the message should disapprear
+  - the message should disappear

   - click on reload button : the troublesome line is back, along with the message